joomla/joomla-platform/docs/manual/en-US/chapters/packages/media.md

 ##### Available options for compressors.

 	- REMOVE_COMMENTS : boolean :- Defines whether to remove comments or not
+	- overwrite : boolean       :- To define whether to overwrite if destination file already exists
-	- overwrite : boolean       :- To define whether to overwrite if destination file already exists (Only needs when using compressFile())
+	- overwrite : boolean       :- To define whether to overwrite if destination file already exists

 	specific options to `JMediaCompressorCss`